eScienceLab/eScienceLab.github.io/_old_products/taverna.md

 ## History

+The below timeline has been extracted form the slides [2014-10-30 Taverna as an Apache Incubator project](https://www.slideshare.net/soilandreyes/20141030tavernaincubator):

 ### 2020: Taverna Project Retired

 > **Note** Taverna is **no longer maintained**, code base is provided for archival purposes.